JosephLin/PhotoGallery/README.md

   - When user pans the full-size image, the image should move with their figure; the background to crossfade as they move, to provide a cue that the view is about to be dismissed.
 When the user lets go their figure, the image should shrink back to the thumbnail as described above.
   - Since we preserved the swiping left/right gesture to image browsing, the dismiss gesture will only be triggered on swiping up or down.
   - Since we allow user to zoom an image, the swipe-to-dismiss gesture should only trigger when the top (or bottom) edge of the image is showing.
 (TODO)
   - If the user let go the figure without moving too much, the view should not be dismissed.
-(TODO)
 - We can make the animation looks physically natural by using a curve with ease-inout and slight overshoot and bouncing.
   - provide debug panel to control the animation variables (TODO)
 - We can experiment with haptic feedback and/or sound effect to see if they enhence the experience.
 3D touch & peek is another interesting option.
 (TODO)